 You see, I never really paid attention to stuff like light bulbs.
 When Alessandro (co-owner and architect) asked me if I planned to use cool or warm lighting for my booths, I panicked.
 Wait, was there a difference?
-I stammered “cool, I think” and saw his face turn into horror and sympathy, in like an “oh honey, no” kinda way.
+I stammered, “cool, I think,” and saw his face turn into horror and sympathy in like an “oh honey, no” kinda way.
 “No. Never use cool bulbs in a booth.”
-It was from there my crash course to lighting a space began.
+It was from there that my crash course to lighting a space began.

 When to Use Warm Light Bulbs